aiven/devportal/docs/products/dragonfly/howto/connect-node.rst

         process.exit(1);
    });

-This code connects to Dragonfly, sets a key named `key` with the value `hello world` (without expiration), then retrieves and prints the value of this key.
+This code connects to Dragonfly, sets a key named ``key`` with the value ``hello world`` (without expiration), then retrieves and prints the value of this key.

-Run the Code
+Run the code
 --------------

 To execute the code, use the following command in your terminal: